Skip to Content

 1. Hobba (Prahran)

 Hobba is a rarity in the Melbourne cafe scene.
-Prahran may be full of brunch spots, yet Hobba takes the title of the best brunch South of the Yarra, and consequently the best cafe in Prahran.
+Prahran may be full of brunch spots, yet Hobba takes the title of the best brunch south of the Yarra, and consequently the best cafe in Prahran.
 This long-standing brunch institution has managed to ride the waves and trends of Melbourne brunch and somehow continues to provide a high-quality, reliable and innovative menu on a regular basis.

 Hobba has a large space, meaning that even on a busy weekend morning you can usually get a table fairly quickly.